CLAMP-IT/LAE/LAE_readme.txt

 * Census Report: An administrative report that audits Moodle and displays a statistics about active courses, students and faculty.

-* Common Moodle Patches+: A collection of commonly used patches (including the max grade patch) for improving Moodle usability.
+* Common Moodle Patches+: A collection of commonly used patches (including the max grade patch, a bug fix for tex, moving the 'course search' form to the top of the courses page) for improving Moodle usability.

 * Gradebook Max Grade patch: Increases the maximum allowable grade from 100 to 250 (included in the "Common Moodle Patches" file; this is a standalone version).